 Obesity is medically defined as excess adipose tissue.
 You may be wondering what does that mean?
-Well, adipose tissue is the medical term for fat, or loose connective tissue.
+Well, adipose tissue is the medical term for fat or loose connective tissue.
 If a person is deemed obese, he or she has accumulated enough body fat to the point where it is negatively affecting their health.
 In general, you are not considered obese until your body weight is at least 20% higher than it should be.
-The most common way to determine excess adipose tissue is the body mass index, or BMI.
-I’m sure you’re wondering..
+The most common way to determine excess adipose tissue is the body mass index or BMI.
+I’m sure you’re wondering...
 How do I do that?
-Thankfully, at BraceAbility we have created a helpful blog post to deter your body mass index.
-Click here to figure out what your BMI is before you continue reading.
+Thankfully, at BraceAbility we have created a helpful blog post to determine your body mass index.

 What are the Most Common Health Risks Caused by Obesity?

 1. Type 2 diabetes - A chronic condition that alters the way the body processes blood, sugar, or glucose.

 2. Some forms of cancer - Breast, pancreas, colon, rectum, esophagus, and endometrium.

 3. Osteoarthritis - The excess weight puts even more strain on your joints causing your cartilage to degenerate

 4. Sleep Apnea - When your breathing cycle alters while you sleep causing you to take prolonged shallow breathes

 Unfortunately, obesity also causes the muscles, joints, ligaments, bones, and organs to work harder in order to support your body.
 It’s because of this that people who suffer from obesity tend to have chronic back, knee, and overall body pains.